2014 Call for Issue Editors

 Each issue of Virtual Mentor has a theme—a medical specialty field or topic of concern or debate in medical ethics.
 We invite medical students and residents to apply to serve as theme issue editors.
-Each theme issue editor undertakes, with help from VM staff editors, responsibility for: (1) selecting a theme for one issue and defining the ethical and professionalism concerns inherent in that theme, (2) generating case narratives that provide opportunities for examining those concerns in clinical and educational contexts, (3) identifying, securing, and corresponding with 10 to 15 contributors to the issue, (4) reviewing unsolicited manuscripts that are submitted to VM and (5) editing copy of solicited manuscripts and reviewing page proofs before the issue goes live on the first working day of the month.
+Each theme issue editor undertakes, with help from VM staff editors, responsibility for: (1) selecting a theme for one issue and defining the ethical and professionalism concerns inherent in that theme, (2) generating case narratives that provide opportunities for examining those concerns in clinical and educational contexts, (3) identifying, securing, and corresponding with 10 to 15 contributors to the issue, (4) editing copy of solicited manuscripts and reviewing page proofs before the issue goes live on the first working day of the month, and (5) joining the AMA Virtual Mentor group on LinkedIn and promote your VM issue when it goes live.
 These tasks will be accomplished at each editor's "home" location.

-Theme issue editors, selected in November, meet in Chicago with Virtual Mentor staff in January.
-Each theme issue editor receives a $1,500-stipend.
+Theme issue editors, selected in November, meet in Chicago with Virtual Mentor staff in February.
+Each theme issue editor receives a $2,000-stipend.

 The abilities to critique an argument or article, work well with authors, and meet deadlines are essential.
 Experience in editing or journalism is desirable.